ryudokung/Project-0/_bmad-output/prd.md

 - **The "Aha!"
 Moment:** Players receive a high-quality AI-generated Mech or Item for the first time, experiencing the thrill of unique visual ownership and social prestige.
 - **Emotional Outcome:** A deep sense of "True Ownership" and "Collection Pride," especially for rare seasonal assets that will never be generated again.
 - **Immersion:** Players feel like "Engineers" and "Commanders" through the story-driven assembly process, rather than just clicking a button.
+- **Visual Pride:** Players feel a "Gasp" moment when they see their unique, high-fidelity AI-generated Mech for the first time—a design that is uniquely theirs and visually stunning.

 ### 2.2 Business Success
 - **Aggressive Early Revenue:** Maximizing revenue through a tiered Season Pass model (Standard and Season Pass+).